IldefonsoAspera/rtos_logger/README.md

 to `_Generic`.
 The separator used between each element is a space (' ').
 The data must not be modified until the function returns (an interrupt that writes on the array could be problematic).

-All functions support an optional last parameter in the function call to configure the desired ANSI color to print the item.
-It is supported (but ignored) even if `LOG_SUPPORT_ANSI_COLOR` is set to 0.
-This way no function call needs to be modified if the flag is changed.

 Apart from that define, there is also `LOG_INPUT_FIFO_N_ELEM`, which defines the size of the input FIFO in number of items, and `LOG_DELAY_LOOPS_MS`, which defines how often the logger thread should wake up to check and process the input queue.